 Why is Salmon a Superfood?

-Salmon has earned a permanent spot on the superfoods list thanks to its high levels of omega-3 fatty acid—a type of good-for-you fat that has a long list of health benefits going it.
+Salmon has earned a permanent spot on the superfoods list thanks to its high levels of omega-3 fatty acid—a type of good-for-you fat with a long list of health benefits.

 Where to begin: Omega-3s may help reduce inflammation throughout the body.